Your guide to the best Gdansk day trips for history, hiking, and culture in East Pomerania!

 Koscierzyna is famous for its accordion music and nowadays it is a hub for furniture.

-On top, the restaurant and hotel perfectly manage the gap between preserving traditional and interior design based on the latest trends.
+On top of that, the restaurant and hotel perfectly manage the gap between preserving traditional and interior design based on the latest trends.

 The entire building has been built up from ruins and has a 150-year hold history.